felixnyamweya/wpsso-schema-json-ld/readme.txt

 	* None
 * *Improvements*
 	* Added 'Event Start' and 'Event End' options in the Social Settings metabox for Schema Event and its sub-types.
-	* Added a 'seller' property to the Schema Product type with the site organization markup.
+	* Added a 'seller' property to Schema Product type offers with the site organization markup.
 * *Bugfixes*
 	* None
 * *Developer Notes*